 If the defendant is out of state or cannot be located, the clock won’t start running until such time (if any) that they return to California.

-Another important exception when it comes to the statute of limitations for personal injury in California involves defendants that are government entities.
+Another important exception when it comes to the statute of limitations for personal injury in California involves defendants who are government entities.
 You must notify any government entity of your intent to pursue legal action within six months of the injury accident.
 Even if you are well within the statutory limitation period, you cannot file a lawsuit against a government entity without having provided this notice.
 After filing your notice, the governmental entity must respond to your claim within 45 days.
 If the entity does not respond, or if it denies your claim, you must file a lawsuit within six months.

 Although these exceptions do exist, it is important that you understand whether they apply to you and, if so, how they might affect your claim.
 Talking to an experienced California personal injury attorney is the best way to protect your legal right to pursue compensation for your economic and non-economic damages.

 Although you might believe that you have ample time to take legal action under the statute of limitation for personal injury in California, it is in your best interest to act as quickly as possible after an injury accident.